SAP/code-pal-for-abap/docs/checks/non-class-exception.md

 ### What is the Intent of the Check?

-This check searches for non-class based execeptions raised in your code.
+This check searches for non-class based exceptions raised in your code.

 ### How does the check work?